RTurney/CV/README.md

 * **Fast learner** - Able to take on new technologies and learn new practices rapidly and efficiently.
 Always eager to learn new skills and techniques.
 Learning is one of my key motivations and I excel at it.
 * **Adaptable** - New environments, new languages, new teams, new challenges.
 None of these are a problem, only opportunities.
 I have worked with all sorts of different people, teams and in different locations around the world.
 I have always been able to rise to the challenge and come out the other side successful.
 * **Problem-solver** - Always approach problems with a cool and level mindset.
-Through my experiences and training at Makers, I have hwo to tackle every problem with a step-by-step procedure for identifying the key components of an issue and resolving them.
+Through my experiences and training at Makers, I tackle every problem with a step-by-step procedure for identifying the key components of an issue and resolving them.
 * **Attention to detail** - My time as a microscopy imaging specialist has strengthened my keen sense of attention-to-detail, allowing me to spot issues that others may have missed.
 * **Enthusiastic** - An upbeat personality, which I believe that is always tanslated into my work.
 I bring an enthusiasma and determination to every project I work on.
 * **Team-player** - I enjoying working in teams and revel in meeting new people.
 I bring enthusiam but also a calming presence to teams.
 Always looking to mediate when issues arise and ensuring all members feel included within the team.